normai/purpleterms/README.md

 ◦ [Accessors](#api_accessors)
 • [License](#license)

-Slogan : Terminal.js by Erik Österberg and contributors is a dead simple JavaScript library for emulating a shell environment.
+Slogan : Terminal.js is a dead simple JavaScript library for emulating a shell environment.

 _The present fork is by Norbert C. Maier 2019 - 2021._